 Enjoy the beauty of Corralejo Natural Park, Fuerteventura

 Fuerteventura is the second largest Canary Island.
-While some of the island is quite developed, there are pockets which remain untouched, such as Corralejo Natural Park.
+While some of the island is fairly developed, there are pockets which remain largely untouched – such as Corralejo Natural Park.

 In the park’s north, honey-coloured dunes tumble down to an azure ocean (the dunes are so vast that they can be seen on satellite images of Fuerteventura!).
-If it’s a wide empty beach with (almost) no one else on it, this is the place to come.
+If it’s a wide empty beach with (almost) no one else on it that you’re after, this is the place to come.

-To the south, the opposite awaits: a volcanic, dramatic landscape formed of rugged rocks and ochre clay, which is ideal for hiking.
-Climb the 300 metres up the Red Mountain volcano for incredible views across Lanzarote and La Graciosa across the water.
+To the south, you’ll find a dramatic landscape formed of rugged rocks and ochre clay, which is ideal for hiking.
+Climb the 300 metres up the Red Mountain Volcano for incredible views across Lanzarote and La Graciosa across the water.

-The charming town of Corralejo is just a short 5km drive away, where you can enjoy a cooling drink and tapas overlooking the sea in its bustling marina.
-There are also watersports, sunloungers, and organised boat trips to the local uninhabited Island of Lobos, which is fantastic for snorkelling and bird watching.
+The charming town of Corralejo is also just a short five km drive away.
+Here, you can enjoy a cooling drink and some tapas while overlooking the bustling marina.
+You’ll also find opportunities to get active with some watersports and be able to book a boat trip to the local uninhabited Island of Lobos, which is fantastic for snorkelling and birdwatching.

 5. Go dolphin and whale watching